MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorKernelCreationContext_GetOutputCount.md

 ---
 title: IMLOperatorKernelCreationContext.GetOutputCount method
-description: Gets the number of outputs to the operator. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorKernelCreationContext.GetOutputCount method.
+This method gets the number of outputs to the operator. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, GetOutputCount